-The Acquisition Start command will remain in effect until you execute the Acquisition Stop command.
-Once an Acquisition Stop command has been executed, the camera will not be able to acquire images until a new Acquisition Start command is executed.
+The Acquisition Start command will remain in effect until you execute an Acquisition Stop command.
+Once an Acquisition Stop command has been executed, the camera will not be able to acquire frames until a new Acquisition Start command is executed.
+If a user calls an Acquisition Stop command on the way of image acquisition, the work will finish after finishing the ongoing acquisition all.

-8.2.1 Exposure Start Trigger
+8.2.3 Exposure Start Trigger